 ABSTRACT

 Background: Intestinal helminthiasis is a public health problem in developing countries, affecting more than two billion people.
-The aim of this study was to determine the prevalence of intestinal helminthiasis in patients referred for parasitological stool analysis at the Ouakam Military Hospital.
+The aim of this study was to determine the prevalence of intestinal helminthiasis in patients referred for coproparasitological stool analysis at the Ouakam Military Hospital.